 38 WOMEN drew together over thirty women of different ages from across Dublin and beyond, and took place at CoisCéim studio and at Collins Barracks, the National Museum of Ireland – Decorative Arts and History.
 A rich interdisciplinary process, it involved the women in technical dance practice, thematic research and artistic collaboration to create a series of highly personal choreographic and dramatic narratives.
 Giving further weight to these narratives, the women were invited to situate their stories in the former army barracks rooms at Collins Barracks, and to respond to this historically male space, as part of the immersive process and final performance.

 38 WOMEN | THE CREATIVE PROCESS

-Over the Autumn we begin to get to know each other.
+Over the Autumn we began to get to know each other.
 Together we talk, play, laugh, improvise – and dance.
 We recount themes we have in common and memories that are uniquely individual, and share experiences we have witnessed as women.
 Some of the practice sessions take place in ANU’s rehearsal space at Collins Barracks.
 Since 1997 the barracks have been home to collections of the National Museum of Ireland – Decorative Arts and History.
 With such a history of purpose and as an archive and repository of the nation’s stories, it is perhaps fitting that this is the setting for the performance of 38 WOMEN.
 Slowly we begin to find ways to tell our stories through movement; to embody them and give them life.
 New stories emerge, choreography is created, and the stories begin to take shape.” – Philippa Donnellan

 38 WOMEN | THE PERFORMANCE